COLLEGE OF SOUTHERN NEVADA

 F Below 480

-The homework is Problem Set B for all chapters 1 through 14 in the textbook including Appendix D, E, F, G. Students are to work with their study team members to complete the homework.
-Each team will have approximately five members and the homework problems are to be split-up amongst the team members.
-The team members will decide how the homework is to be assigned.
+The homework problems are contained in Problem Set B for all chapters 1 through 14 in the textbook.
+Students are to work with their study team members to complete the homework.
+There are five homework problems per chapter and each team will have five members and each team member will complete one homework problem per chapter.
+The instructor will clearly explain how to complete the homework problems on Excel during class time.
 Each member is responsible for completing their share of the homework.
-After a student finishes their portion of the homework they are to submit the homework to the group coordinator and explain it to their team members.
-Students are to keep track of their homework in a three-ring binder and the instructor will give the student credit for the homework (up to 200 points) at the end of the semester.
-(Note: The working papers for the homework are optional.)
+After a student finishes their portion of the homework they are to submit their homework to the group coordinator by e-mail and be able to explain it to their team members.
+The group coordinator will keep all the team members homework stored on a hard drive.
+The instructor will meet with the group coordinator at the end of the semester for a homework audit and will give students credit for their homework (up to 200 points).
+(Note: Do not purchase the working papers.
+All homework is to be done on Excel.)

 Students will form study teams.
-The study team members are work as a team on the assigned homework and study guides/practice tests throughout the semester.
+The study team members are work as a team on the assigned homework (Problem Set B) and study guides/practice tests throughout the semester.

 The first half of the class time will be spent on lecture and the second half of the class time will be spent on accounting tutoring.